 Fortunately, there is a solution since it’s possible to simulate how VXX would have traded based on historical futures data and details that are specified in the ETF prospectus.

 Even more fortunate is that this has already been done for us and is available to purchase at Sixfigureinvesting.com.
+In order to run the analysis I purchased this data and loaded it into my backtesting program Amibroker.

 So now we have simulated data for VXX from April 2004 we can combine it with more recent VXX data and run a backtest on a much wider date range.
 This data is adjusted for reverse splits and tracks the IV data within +-0.04%.